FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 }
 ```

-The load and deploy functions are used to construct the Asset object, and the other interfaces are used to call the corresponding solidity contract interfaces.。
+The load and deploy functions are used to construct the Asset object, and the other interfaces are used to call the corresponding solidity contract interfaces。

 ## 4. Create a blockchain application project